 - SPICY SAUCE:

-- In skillet, heat oil over medium heat.
+- In skillet, heat oil and butter over medium heat.

-- Increase heat to medium-high; add lemon juice, water, Worcestershire sauce and wine, and bring to a boil.
+- Increase heat to medium-high; add lemon juice, heavy whipping cream, Worcestershire sauce and wine, and bring to a boil.

 - Reduce heat to medium-low; simmer until mixture reduces in volume by half.